Problematy/goodmap/docs/plugins.rst

 value flows through the built-in for the field ``type`` (if any) and then each field plugin attached to that ``type`` via ``config.field``, innermost-first by ``config.order``.

-A field plugin is a :class:`~goodmap.plugin.MarkerFieldPluginBase` whose component is a stage ``({ input, config }) => element`` — it receives the previous stage's output as ``input``.
+A field plugin is a ``MarkerFieldPluginBase`` whose component is a stage ``({ input, config }) => element`` — it receives the previous stage's output as ``input``.
 There's one kind of field plugin; what it does with ``input`` is what makes it read as a "renderer" or a "decorator":